zegetech/zegetech.github.io/_posts/2018-10-30-CI-CD-pipeline-for-jekyll.md

-Now when you log in to your Travis account, on your dashboard there is a list of all your repositories.
-To the right of the one, you are using to follow this tutorial, move the slider to the right to activate the repository.
+Now when you log in to your Travis account and activate the repository.
 Great, now push some changes to GitHub.
 Automated builds!!!

 ## 3. Contains self-testing mechanism for the project's builds.